Algebraic to exponential decay of spatial correlations in one-dimensional and confined hard-core fluids: A Laplace-pole analysis: Extension to confined hard disks

 The longitudinal distance of two disks in contact, with transverse coordinates $y$ and $y'$, is $\sigma(y,y')=\sqrt{1-(y-y')^2}$, which ranges from $\sigma(y,y)=1$ to $\sigma(\pm\frac{\epsilon}{2},\mp\frac{\epsilon}{2})=\sqrt{1-\epsilon^2}\equiv a$.
 The RDF, $g(x;y,y')$, thus depends on the longitudinal separation $x$ and the transverse positions $y$ and $y'$ of both particles.
 The total RDF is obtained by averaging over all transverse positions: \beq g(x)=\int_{-\frac{\epsilon}{2}}^{\frac{\epsilon}{2}}dy\,f(y)\int_{-\frac{\epsilon}{2}}^{\frac{\epsilon}{2}}dy'\, f(y')g(x;y,y'), \eeq where $f(y)$ is the transverse probability distribution function.

-As in Secs.~\ref{sec2} and \ref{sec3},we focus on the high-pressure behavior of $g(x;y,y')$ and $g(x)$ at sufficiently large longitudinal distances $x$.
+As in Secs.~\ref{sec2} and \ref{sec3}, we focus on the high-pressure behavior of $g(x;y,y')$ and $g(x)$ at sufficiently large longitudinal distances $x$.
 We first introduce the rescaled longitudinal distance as in Eq.~\eqref{1new}.
 The choice of a single scaling value $a=\sqrt{1-\epsilon^2}$ is justified by the fact that, at high pressure, the disks tend to form a zigzag configuration, in which the longitudinal separation between neighboring disks is only slightly larger than $a$.
-This zigzag configuration is the analogue of the alternate arrangement $1-2-1-2-\cdots$ in the 1D binary case.
+This zigzag configuration plays the same structural role as the alternate arrangement $1$-$2$-$1$-$2$-$\cdots$ in the 1D binary case, explaining why both systems exhibit similar oscillatory behavior despite their different microscopic origins.
 In the limit $\bp\gg 1$, with $p$ the longitudinal pressure, the equation of state becomes $\bp\approx 2\rho/(1-\rho a)$ \cite{MS23,VBG11}, where $\rho$ is the linear density.
 The divergence of $\bp$ as $\rho\to 1/a$ motivates identifying the high-pressure packing fraction as $\phi=\rho a$ in Eq.~\eqref{1new}.